 Checking the vehicle yourself or having a professional mechanic or shop check the vehicle is important.
 Most dealers will take the vehicle to the shop of your choice for a complete inspection.

->

-> This is comprehensive information that a lot of vehicle sellers would rather you didn't have.
-It's written for the capable Diy'er but good enough for even advanced mechanics to keep them on track!
+This is comprehensive information a lot of vehicle sellers would rather you didn't have.
+It's written for the capable Diy'er, but good enough for even advanced mechanics to keep them on track!
 Bring it with you on your next used car search.

->

-> Another tool at your disposal is a professional evaluation in writing.
+Another tool at your disposal is a professional evaluation in writing.
 It costs some money but the piece of mind could be well worth it?
 Get your used car inspected by Alliance Inspection Management, LLC.

 is a story about what happened to me when I tried to buy a car from a